treeman/jonashietala/posts/2019-01-25-site_restyle_and_update.markdown

 # Other changes

 I did a bunch of other things as well while I was at it.
-Such as redesigning the homepage, adding game images to the [projects](/projects) page, correcting html5 markup and rewrote the styling in sass.
+Such as adding game images to the [projects](/projects) page, correcting html5 markup and rewrote the styling in sass.

 One annoyance I never bothered to fix was tag links generated links with mixed case and spaces.
 Now instead of `/blog/tags/Yearly Review` we get `/blog/tags/yearly_review`.
 It can be accomplished in Hakyll by using a custom route: